networking/init-cms-bundle/Resources/doc/admin_ui.md

 We have extended the SonataAdmin Admin class and given it one ore two little things which we often need.

-1. The BaseAdmin class is container aware
-2. The languages of the CMS are available, this is handing when you need to create choice fields which need to list the avaliable languages of the CMS
+1. The languages of the CMS are available, this is handing when you need to create choice fields which need to list the avaliable languages of the CMS
-3. You can get the default language based on the available CMS languages (as per CMS config) and the users language.
+2. You can get the default language based on the available CMS languages (as per CMS config) and the users language.
-4
+3. You can use the iBrows SonataAdminAnnotationBundle to configure your admin bundles if you prefer.

 ###More Help Texts